rethinkdb/horizon-docs/authentication.md

 [cf]: /docs/configuration

-You'll need to enter `client_id` and `client_secret` values in the `.hz/config.toml` file for your server.
-Toward the bottom of the automatically generated file, you'll see commented-out sample OAuth settings.
+You'll need to enter `id` and `secret` values in the `.hz/config.toml` file for your server (along with `host` and `redirect_url` values for Auth0).
+Toward the bottom of the automatically generated file, you'll see commented-out sample settings.
 Uncomment the appropriate lines and replace the dummy values with the ones you've received from the application provider.
 Adding Github OAuth configuration data would look like this:

 ```toml
 # [auth.facebook]